The Flock, Peacock & the Dark Horse in society

 We live under the impression that certain ideas seem to appear out of thin air and manifest themselves into something popular that bursts into a trend.
 In reality, if it wasn’t for the flock to accept the idea, trends would have no chance to develop.
 It is the flock, the majority of our society that fuels something into existence.

-Although this group is compiled of many different individuals, don’t mistaken this to be the human need for society.
+Although this group is compiled of many different individuals, don’t mistake this to be the human need for society.
 Some individuals feel the strength of numbers and choose to be that one element that is part of something big.
-Just because that individual seems to be just one particle of something large, it is important to note that even the smallest particle plays a role on the whole, regardless how small or big the flock is.
+Just because that individual seems to be just one particle of something large, it is important to note that even the smallest particle plays a role on the whole, regardless of how small or big the flock is.

-The peacock, by nature has incredibly beautiful feathers and steals the spotlight amongst the rest, yet at its core, it is simply a bird.
+The peacock, by nature, has incredibly beautiful feathers and steals the spotlight amongst the rest, yet at its core, it is simply a bird.
 Those people that fall under the description of a peacock are those that stand out from the public.
-Whether it is for the work they do, their outgoingness or for simply being an idol figure.
+Whether it is for the work they do, their outgoingness, or for simply being an idol figure.
 The peacock, being a bird, is one that the flock can identify themselves with.
 Belonging to the same type of being, peacocks are able to connect to the flock with ease.